falkr/ttm4175/pages/iot-mqtt-chat.md

 The Chat UI is a Python class that shows the history of chat messages with each contact, and allows us to send messages.
 We interact with it in two ways:

 * By function calls, when we want to change something in the UI.
 That means, we want to do something, and we cause an effect in the user interface.
+These are events that are **initiated outside** of our specific user interface instance.
 * By callbacks, when the UI wants to inform us about something, like that the user clicked the "Send" button and wants to send a chat message.
+These are events that are initiated by our user working with the user interface, that means, **initiated inside** of the user interface.

 ## Chat UI Function Calls